sisby-folk/surveyor/README.md

 #### Initial Setup

+Map mods will want to use `SurveyorClientEvents` in all cases - these are hooked up to player exploration,

+Tune into `WorldLoad` and queue up the provided keys for rendering.<br/>
-Tune into `SurveyorClientEvents.ClientPlayerLoad` - this will trigger when the client world has access to surveyor data and the player is available.
+This event will trigger when the client world has access to surveyor data and the player is available.

-`WorldTerrainSummary.keySet()` contains all available chunks by position.
-You can also use `bitSet()` and `toKeys()` if you want to sort the keys by region.
+`terrain` contains all available chunks by region. `WorldTerrainSummary.toKeys()` converts this into ChunkPos.<br/>

-`WorldStructureSummary.keySet()` contains all structure starts by key + ChunkPos.
+`structures` contains all structure starts by key + ChunkPos.<br/>

-`WorldLandmarks.keySet()` contains all landmarks (POIs, waypoints, death markers, etc.) by type + BlockPos.
+`landmarks` contains all landmarks (POIs, waypoints, death markers, etc.) by type + BlockPos.

-To use these on the client, pass in `SurveyorClient.getExploration(ClientPlayer)`.<br/>
-This ensures surveyor will hide any areas the current player hasn't explored, or waypoints they didn't make.
+You can get these from the world summary later using `keySet()` methods - check the event implementation.<br/>
+Pass in `SurveyorClient.getExploration(ClientPlayer)` to ensure unexplored areas are hidden.

 ##### Live Updates

-You should also tune into the `TerrainUpdated`, `StructuresAdded`, `LandmarksAdded`, and `LandmarksRemoved` events, which will fire whenever the world summary changes.
+Also tune into `TerrainUpdated`, `StructuresAdded`, `LandmarksAdded` to add to your render queues.<br/>
+These fire whenever the client player should see something new (usually via exploration).<br/>

-Note that these events might fire before `ClientPlayerLoad`, so skip them if you haven't initialized your map data there yet!
+They can also fire before `ClientPlayerLoad`, so skip these as the data will be rolled up in the load.

-You don't need to check exploration when listening to these methods on the client - their contents are already explored.
+Tune into `LandmarksRemoved` as well but without a queue - just remove from your map/queue directly.

 #### Terrain Rendering

-First, generate a top layer (with any desired height limits) using `WorldTerrainSummary.get(ChunkPos).toSingleLayer()`.<br/>
+First, generate a top layer (with any desired height limits) using `get(ChunkPos).toSingleLayer()`.<br/>
 This will produce a raw layer summary of one-dimensional arrays:
 * **exists** - True where a floor exists, false otherwise - where false, all other fields are junk.
 * **depths** - The distance of the floor below your specified world height. so y = worldHeight - depth.
 * **blocks** - The floor block.
-Indexed per-region via `WorldTerrainSummary.getBlockPalette(ChunkPos)`.
+Indexed per-region via `getBlockPalette(ChunkPos)`.
 * **biomes** - The floor biome.
-Indexed per-region via `WorldTerrainSummary.getBiomePalette(ChunkPos)`.
+Indexed per-region via `getBiomePalette(ChunkPos)`.
 * **lightLevels** - The block light level directly above the floor (i.e. the block light for its top face).
 0-15.
 * **waterDepths** - How deep the contiguous water above the floor is.
   * All other liquid surfaces are considered floors, but water is special-cased.